EthanTreg/PyTorch-Network-Loader/README.md

     if `channels` and `out_shape` aren't provided, the input dimensions will be preserved
   - `out_shape`: optional list[intger], output shape of the block, will be used if provided;
     otherwise, `channels` will be used
+  - `defaults`: optional dictionary, default values for each layer that override the network's default values, the dictionary contains sub-dictionaries named layer_name, which contain the parameters found in the layers above with the corresponding layer name